SV Tenacious: History

 The ship's maiden voyage was on 1 September 2000 from Southampton to Sark, St Helier and Weymouth before returning to Southampton.
 The ship is owned by a UK-based charity, the Jubilee Sailing Trust, which also owns the 42-metre-long tall ship STS Lord Nelson (length including bowsprit is 55 m and waterline length is 37 m).

-Tenacious featured in the first series of Channel 5's Sea Patrol UK, when one of the crew members had fallen ill and needed to be winched into an Royal Air Force Westland Sea King helicopter and taken to hospital.
+Tenacious featured in the first series of Channel 5's Sea Patrol UK, when one of the crew members had fallen ill and needed to be winched into a Royal Air Force Westland Sea King helicopter and taken to hospital.
 Due to the height of the masts and rigging, this posed a challenge to the helicopter's pilot and winch crew but the rescue attempt was successful and the crew member survived a potentially fatal condition.

 In December 2023 the JST announced that Tenaciouss owning company was insolvent and had been put into liquidation and that all future cruises had been cancelled.
 In 2024, a campaign group called 'Save Tall Ship Tenacious' was formed to save the ship.